tecnico-distsys/CXX-SAYF/README.md

 ... ... ...

-_preencher com nome, número e GitHub ID de membro do grupo e depois apagar esta linha_
+_preencher com nome, nÃºmero e GitHub ID de membro do grupo e depois apagar esta linha_

+### Module leaders

 For each module, the README file must identify the lead developer and the contributors.
 The leads should be evenly divided among the group members.